zhanghongce/inv-syn-examples/counter/README.md

 ### The Verilog Design ###

-The Verilog design `verilog/opposite.v` is a module with two conunters.
+The Verilog design `verilog/opposite.v` is a module with two counters.
-The two counter `v` and `imp` are the negation of each other.
+The two counters `v` and `imp` are the negation (opposite) of each other.

 ( `v == 0xf - imp` , or in other words, `v == ~ imp` )